genielabs/HomeGenie/scheduler.md

 Individual sub-expressions can contain ranges and/or lists.

-Wild-cards (the ‘\*‘ character) can be used to say “every” possible value of this field.
-Therefore the ‘\*‘ character in the *Month* field of the previous example simply means “every month”.
-A ‘\*’ in the Day-Of-Week field would therefore obviously mean “every day of the week”.
+Wild-cards (the '\*' character) can be used to say “every” possible value of this field.
+Therefore the '\*' character in the *Month* field of the previous example simply means “every month”.
+A '\*' in the Day-Of-Week field would therefore obviously mean “every day of the week”.

 All of the fields have a set of valid values that can be specified.
 These values should be fairly obvious – such as the numbers 0 to 59 for seconds and minutes, and the values 0 to 23 for hours.
 Day-of-Month can be any value 1-31.
-Months can be specified as values between 0 and 11.
-Days-of-Week can be specified as values between 1 and 7 (1 = Sunday).
+Months can be specified as values between 1 and 12.
+Days-of-Week can be specified as values between 0 and 6 (or 1 to 7 since both 0 and 7 stand for Sunday).

-The ‘/’ character can be used to specify increments to values.
-For example, if you put ‘0/15’ in the Minutes field, it means ‘every 15th minute of the hour, starting at minute zero’.
-If you used ‘3/20’ in the Minutes field, it would mean ‘every 20th minute of the hour, starting at minute three’ – or in other words it is the same as specifying ‘3,23,43’ in the Minutes field.
+The '/' character can be used to specify increments to values.
+For example, if you put '0/15' in the Minutes field, it means 'every 15th minute of the hour, starting at minute zero'.
+If you used '3/20' in the Minutes field, it would mean 'every 20th minute of the hour, starting at minute three' – or in other words it is the same as specifying '3,23,43' in the Minutes field.

 #### Example Cron Expressions